jjmontesl/cubetl/README.md

     # Launch process
     result = ctx.run("your_app.node_id")

-See the examples/python to see a full working example.
+See the `examples/python` directory for a full working example.

 Documentation